cfrenkel/Amazing-Camera-Modeling/README.md

 ## Simulates camera operation in 3D modeling,

-With using a pixels panel, i calculating the meeting point of the ray with the objects.
+With using a pixels panel, I calculating the meeting point of the ray with the objects.
 By given the prior knowledge of the objects placement, lighting, and the object material, I draw the pixel with the matching color.